 Land confiscation, forced displacement, looting of crops, theft of cattle, poaching of game and violent acts against farmers, their families and workers continue to occur in some areas of the country.

-Muggings, bag snatching, carjacking and pickpocketing occur in Zimbabwe, particularly in urban centres and tourist areas.
-There has recently been an increase in armed robberies, assaults and other violent crime.
-Security risks are heightened at night, especially on city streets, and in or near parks and the city centres.
+Incidences of muggings, bag snatching, carjacking and pickpocketing are increasing in Zimbabwe, particularly in urban centres and tourist areas.
+Armed robberies, assaults and other violent crime also occur.
+Security risks are heightened at night, especially on city streets, near bridges, around parks and open fields and in city centres.
+Some robberies have taken place during the day.

 Police resources, such as vehicles and fuel, are scarce and help can be difficult to obtain.
 Police sometimes ask to be picked up at their police station and taken to the crime scene.
 There can be considerable delays and complications in pursuing the recovery of property and prosecution of offenders.

 Theft from vehicles is common.
-You should drive with doors locked and windows up, and keep all valuables out of sight as thieves are known to target cars stopped at intersections.
+You should drive with doors locked and windows up, and keep all valuables out of sight.
+Thieves are known to target cars stopped at intersections, especially along the route to Harare Airport and the Masvingo-Beitbridge road.
 Thieves are also known to slash the tyres of cars either stopped in traffic or parked, with the intention of robbing the occupants while they change the tyre.
 Drivers should be aware of people in the vicinity of their vehicle, approach intersections slowly to minimise vehicle stopping time and leave enough space in front of the vehicle to move away if necessary.
-Particular attention is necessary at night when many locals avoid stopping at red traffic lights by proceeding slowly after checking the road is clear.
+Particular attention is necessary at night: many locals avoid stopping at red traffic lights by proceeding slowly after checking the road is clear.
+Care should also be taken while waiting in vehicles for residential gates to open, as 'smash and grab' attacks can occur.

 Tourists have been robbed while visiting national parks.
 A comprehensive indemnity is often required by safari operators before they accept clients.
 To help minimise the security risks we suggest that you travel in groups, preferably with an organised tour group, and check the security situation before visiting national parks and farms, including game farms, lodges and hunting areas.